 In recent years, performance monitoring of buildings has become more common and the volume and resolution of data produced has increased significantly.
 This data opens up new possibilities for systematically improving building performance throughout the life cycle.
 Unlocking the potential for large-scale, data-driven performance improvement, however, necessitates the realization of effective feedback loops across different timescales (seconds to years) and spatial scales (building, city, canton, etc.).
 These feedback loops must be driven by a combination of rich, real-time data describing the state of the building stock and intelligent learning algorithms capable of effectively identifying and adapting feedback signals.

 The aim of this project is to develop a transferrable methodology for algorithmic regulation and control of buildings and districts.
-A prototype ARC system will be implemented in NEST, the ehub facilities and the emerging dhub infrastructure.
+A prototype ARC system will be implemented at NEST, the ehub facilities and the emerging dhub infrastructure.
 The project will result in the methodological elaboration and validation of the ARC approach, and a quantification of its potential to improve the energy performance of the Swiss building stock.

 Renewable Management and Real-Time Control Platform (ReMaP)